Frequently Asked Questions

 Of course, common sense must be used before placing an object outside your property because you are totally responsible for it.
 Maybe it would be badly perceived in your country or even forbidden.
 For a public donation, the best is always to put it on your property border so that a passerby can catch it.
 If you have a fence, maybe it has a ledge on which you can place the container?
 Within cities, it could be in front of your gate or driveway?
 If none of those are possible, you may prefer to use the private donation mode.

-What is the private release mode exactly?
+What exactly are the private and semi-private release modes?

 Why is the public release mode very important?